OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 To modify the text of the **Don't Send** button or assign it a task pane command, you must set additional options in the [event.completed](/javascript/api/office/office.addincommands.event#office-office-addincommands-event-completed-member(1)) method of your event handler.

 - The [cancelLabel](/javascript/api/office/office.addincommands.eventcompletedoptions?view=outlook-js-preview&preserve-view=true#office-office-addincommands-eventcompletedoptions-cancelLabel-member) option sets the text of the **Don't Send** button.
 Custom text must be a maximum of 20 characters.
-- The [commandId](/javascript/api/office/office.addincommands.eventcompletedoptions?view=outlook-js-preview&preserve-view=true#office-office-addincommands-eventcompletedoptions-commandId-member) option specifies the ID of the task pane that appears when the **Don't Send** button is selected.
+- The [commandId](/javascript/api/office/office.addincommands.eventcompletedoptions?view=outlook-js-preview&preserve-view=true#office-office-addincommands-eventcompletedoptions-commandId-member) option specifies the ID of the task pane that opens when the **Don't Send** button is selected.
 The value should match the ID assigned to the task pane in the manifest of your add-in.
 The markup depends on the type of manifest your add-in uses.
   - **XML manifest**: The `id` attribute of the **\<Control\>** element representing the task pane.
-  - **Unified manifest for Microsoft 365 (preview)**: The "id" property of the task pane command in the "controls" property.
+  - **Unified manifest for Microsoft 365 (preview)**: The "id" property of the task pane command in the "controls" array.
 - The [contextData](/javascript/api/office/office.addincommands.eventcompletedoptions?view=outlook-js-preview&preserve-view=true#office-office-addincommands-eventcompletedoptions-contextData-member) option specifies any JSON data you want to pass to the add-in when the **Don't Send** button is selected.
 If you include this option, you must also set the `commandId` option.
 Otherwise, the JSON data will be ignored.

 1. Navigate to the **./src/launchevent** folder, then open **launchevent.js**.